stevenrichter16/Portfolio/Windows Forms Application/README.txt

 - Author(s): Steven Richter, UW Oshkosh IT Department
 - Date: Spring 2019

 Code is not available yet.
+To run the application run the executable (.NET 4.0 is a requirement).